eduardotercio/eduardotercio/README.md

 I'm Android Software Engineer.

-- 👨‍💻 Developer with over 3 years of professional experience.
+- 👨‍💻 Developer with 3 years of professional experience.
 - 📚 Advanced level of English.
 - 📚 Studying and working on android projects.
 - 🏡 I am from Brazil.